 Gr 8 wrote their “Where I’m From” poems and discussed literary devices.
 They read the “Gift of the Magi” and then went to the library to check out fiction books.
 They are expected to bring a book that they are reading to their English class.
 Next week, they will talk about summarizing techniques, story structure, figurative language and theme using the “Gift of the Magi” story.

 Students learned about the causes of World War I using the acronym MAIN (militarism, alliance, imperialism, nationalism).
 Next week, they will look into it further and discuss how WWI became a global conflict.
 They will look at political cartoons and write paragraphs about MAIN.
-The videos have been posted in their Google Classroom.
+The videos will be posted in Google Classroom.

 Students finished their “Thirsty Candle” trial inquiry and wrote their CER (Claim, Evidence, Reasoning).
 Next week, they will work on building their E-column.